spacinov/sipua/README.rst

 - A transport layer supporting UDP, TCP and WebSocket.
 - A transaction layer for stateful user agents and proxies.
 - An RTP and RTCP stack with optional support for `ICE`_ and `DTLS-SRTP`_.
-- Support for PCMU, PCMA and Opus audio codecs.
+- Support for Opus, G.722, PCMU and PCMA audio codecs.

 To learn more about ``sipua`` please `read the documentation`_.